 - pinch or two cayenne pepper, chili powder or smoked paprika (depending on your mood)

-- himalayan salt & freshly cracked pepper to taste
+- himalayan salt and freshly cracked pepper to taste

 - 4 tablespoons tahini